seating

 Conversely, circle seating is rarely used in parliaments or meetings.
 Only nine parliaments in the world meet in this setting.

 Circle room sets are the most egalitarian architecture, though hierarchy can still be suggested or maintained if two or more concentric circles of chairs are used.
-I open the Conferences That Work meeting design with participants sitting in a single circle of chairs — a room set limited, in practice, to around sixty people.
+I often open the Conferences That Work meeting design with participants sitting in a single circle of chairs — a room set limited, in practice, to around sixty people.

 Horseshoe sets can facilitate a fluid focus